 There are several ways to avoid a vulnerability:

-— Coding guidelines can steer programmers away from constructs found to be problematic
+— Coding guidelines can steer programmers away from constructs found to be problematic.

 — Static analysis tools can be used to detect anomalous situations such as usage of a tool that refuses to pass a harmful construct.
 For instance, this includes a compiler that provides error messages or warnings if a construct is problematic.